 - Put them in order.
 Now you can work together if in a group, to place them in sequence.
 Consider which stages rely on others to take effect when putting the activities in order.
 Identify processes that are fundamental, as well as those that are less important, if not redundant.

 - Use arrows to show the direction of flow.
 This is where you will link each stage, showing where the process diagram begins, ends, and everything in between.

 - Review the process.
 Work with your group and those involved in the relevant process (i.e. supervisors, workers, suppliers, customers) to assess the diagram.
 If working alone, show your work to someone else who is knowledgeable about the subject.
 This ensures all information displayed is accurate and valid.

 Example Process Flow Diagram

-Below is a basic process flow diagram, which can be used for simple processes that don’t possess complicated procedures.
+Below is a basic diagram, which can be used for simple processes that don’t possess complicated procedures.
 This basic design can be modified as you wish for diagrams that require more in-depth presentations of data.